CSIRT-CAN – Centro de Respuesta a Incidentes de Seguridad de Canarias

 • The number and type of affected systems.

-• The impact that the incident may have on the organisation from the points of view of information protection, service provision, legal compliance and/or public image.
+• The impact the incident may have on the organisation, from the perspectives of information protection, service delivery, legal compliance and/or public image.

 • Legal and regulatory requirements.

-CSIRT-CAN also provides information on the state of cybersecurity to its community, with the aim of reducing technical (hardware and software), human and organisational vulnerabilities.
-To this end, it periodically reports the following information:
+CSIRT-CAN also provides its Community with information on the state of cybersecurity, with the aim of reducing both technical (hardware and software) and human and organisational vulnerabilities.
+To this end, it periodically disseminates the following information:

-• Alerts: same as above, but with a higher criticality.
+• Alerts: same as the above, but with higher criticality.

 • Malicious code reports.